Our mission

 Our vision

-The Center will provide avenues for the flowering of Black cultural programming that interrupts anti-Black narratives and promotes strategic and inclusive pathways to community-engaged activity, enhanced participation in undergraduate research, and creative academic inquiry.
+The Center provides avenues for the flowering of cultural programming that promotes strategic and inclusive pathways to community-engaged activity, enhanced participation in undergraduate research, and creative academic inquiry.

 Our core objectives

-- Serve as a primary curator of Black cultural experiences for the campus and surrounding communities.
+• Serve as a primary curator of cultural experiences for the campus and surrounding communities.

-- Engage public scholarship and research that explores diverse and wide-ranging depictions of the depth and breadth of the Africana intellectual tradition.
+• Engage public scholarship and research that explores diverse and wide-ranging depictions of the depth and breadth of the Black intellectual tradition.

-- Leverage collaborations with campus and community partners to facilitate relevant research and responses to anti-Black racism.
+• Leverage collaborations with campus and community partners to facilitate relevant participatory research.

-- Support Black students through offering them alternative spaces for expression and inquiry.
+• Support students through offering them alternative spaces for expression and inquiry.

-- Provide professional learning experiences and continuing education programming on Black Studies to community members, teachers, and other professionals.
+• Provide professional learning experiences and continuing education programming within Africana Studies to community members, teachers, and other professionals.